Our Approach

 Straughan’s archaeologists and architectural historian completed cultural resource studies.
 These included Phase I terrestrial and underwater archaeological investigations, which resulted in the identification of an archaeological site in the vicinity of the foundation of the former Warren Methodist Episcopal Church.
 A historic structures assessment of the 100-year old bridge considered multiple rehabilitation and replacement alternatives for their ability to meet the project purpose and need and avoid adverse effects to the bridge.
 The current preferred alternative provides a new bridge on a new alignment that reduces dangerous curves that limit sight distance along the bridge approaches.
 It also allows the historic bridge to remain in place.

-Future activities will include Phase II archeological evaluation of the archaeological site identified during the Phase I investigations, project effects determinations and preparation of a Forest Conservation Plan to address impacts to forest resources.
+Additionally, Straughan performed the Phase II archeological evaluation of the archaeological site identified during the Phase I investigations, project effects determinations and prepared a Forest Conservation Plan to address impacts to forest resources.